Best CAD/CAM Software for CNC Machining Beginners

 MeshCAM makes some compromises in order to make things simple.
 These compromises have the following consequences:

 - MeshCAM’s G-Code programs are not the optimal production-speed programs other CAM can produce.
-BTW, they’re not horrendously slow either, their just not going to be in the top 10-20% of the speed demons.
+BTW, they’re not horrendously slow either, they’re just not going to be in the top 10-20% of the speed demons.
 For many hobby machinists, this doesn’t matter at all.
-If you’re trying to run a CNC Business, you won’t be able to afford manufacturing inefficiency for very long.
+But, if you’re trying to run a CNC Business, you won’t be able to afford manufacturing inefficiency for very long.

 - MeshCAM’s G-Code programs may be longer than other CAM software.
 This is part of the whole efficiency thing, but looked at in a slightly different way.
 Unless your CNC Machine is old and has very little memory, this just isn’t going to matter to you at all.